SiHeTh/COERbuoyOne/README.md

 COERbuoyOne is an extension for the [COERbuoy platform](https://github.com/SiHeTh/COERbuoy), which provides further documentation and [examples] (https://github.com/SiHeTh/COERbuoy/tree/main/examples).

-A graphical documentation can be found in the [docs folder](https://github.com/SiHeTh/COERbuoyOne/tree/master/docs).
+Documentation can be found in the [docs folder](https://github.com/SiHeTh/COERbuoyOne/tree/master/docs).

 #Funding
-This research was part-funded byScience Foundation Ireland (SFI) through MaREI, the SFI Research Centre for Energy, Climate, and Marine [Grant No: 12/RC/2302 P2], with supporting funding obtained from CorPower Ocean AB.
+This research was part-funded by Science Foundation Ireland (SFI) through MaREI, the SFI Research Centre for Energy, Climate, and Marine [Grant No: 12/RC/2302 P2], with supporting funding obtained from CorPower Ocean AB.